ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 ### Quick install
 The quick install is geared towards getting the release build of SHARPy running as quickly and simply as possible.
-If you would like to install a develop build or modify the compilation settings of the libraries skip to the next section.
 1. Move into the cloned repository:
     ```bash
     cd sharpy